wwalery/DBSeeder/README.md

 > Why INSERT/UPDATE only, but not DELETE?

-A: Because DELETE is a more sensitive operation than others.
+Because DELETE is a more sensitive operation than others.
 So it's better to remove unnecessary rows from CSV and create an SQL script to remove the same rows from DB

 ## CSV structure